I recently received a catalog from a major clothing retailer. Well, the cover featured a new product that had me at hello…

 “I’m not flashing Timmy, Miss Harbuckle – I’m smellin’ my shirt!”

-And if a 6-year-old in Colorado can get expelled for singing “I’m sexy and I know it” (Yep, it really happened on May 4th) – then how is “Honestly, Mr. Hornblatt, I was just sniffing her shirt” going to go down?
+And if a 6-year-old in Colorado can get expelled for singing “I’m sexy and I know it” (Yep, this really happened) — then how is “Honestly, Mr. Hornblatt, I was just sniffing her shirt” going to go down?

 But the most important question of all (besides that bacon inquiry, of course) is…